security-force-monitor/sfm-research-handbook-old/en/datamodel/persons.md

 ### Description

-Indicates whether the value in `Person Membership: Date first cited` is the actual date on which a person became a member of this organization, or the earliest date a source has referred to the relatioship.
+Indicates whether the value in `Person Membership: Date first cited` is the actual date on which a person became a member of this organization, or the earliest date a source has referred to the relationship.

 ### Type of field